jeff4/bionotes.github.io/_comp/typescript.md

 	?
 "Marie Curie"
 	: 84;

-physicist.toString(); 		// b/c both "Marie Curie" and "84" can be converted toString
+physicist.toString(); 		// OK-- both "Marie Curie" and "84" can be converted toString

 physicist.toString();		// Error here because
 		// 'toUpperCase()' property only exists for type 'string'